 Most common drug testing kits used by the Police Department

 5 Panel Drug Test Kits

-The five-panel device (AMP) Amphetamine drug test, (COC) Cocaine drug test, (MET) Methamphetamine drug test, (MOR) Morphine drug test, and (THC) Marijuana drug test is based on the principle of specific immunochemical reactions between antibodies and antigens to analyze specific compounds in human urine specimens.
+The five-panel device (AMP) Amphetamine drug test, (COC) Cocaine drug test, (MET) Methamphetamine drug test, (MOR) Morphine drug test, and (THC) MMJ drug test is based on the principle of specific immunochemical reactions between antibodies and antigens to analyze specific compounds in human urine specimens.

 Thus, the assay is based on a competition for binding antibodies between the drug conjugate and any free drug present in the analyzed urine sample.

 Refer to the following website to learn how to perform a 5-panel drug test: